46chris/46chris/README.md

 ### ✨ Hi!
 I'm Chris
-I'm a third year student Cognitive Science (spec.
-HCI) at UCSD.
-I mostly work as a full-stack web developer and dabble in Unity development.
+I'm a UCSD graduate with a B.S in Cognitive Science (spec.
+HCI).
+I'm an aspiring full-stack web developer who dabbles in Unity development.
 Outside of programming, I enjoy skateboarding, cooking, and going on camping trips.

 ### 💥Involvements
-- I'm a front end React-Native developer at Sesto Labs
+- Technology Development Program developer at Optum
 - I'm the Unity visualization developer at Cobey which is a startup incubated by "The Basement" at UCSD.
-- I am working as a content cretor with TritonHacks to help organize a Hackathon for disadvantaged high school students in the San Diego area.
-- Whenever I have time, I enjoy working on projects with the Video Game Development club at UCSD.

 <!--